vormkracht10/laravel-seo-scanner/README.md

 ## Introduction

-Laravel SEO is a package that helps you to check if your SEO is setup correctly in your Laravel application.
-Besides just checking the SEO score of a page, it can also save the score to a model.
-This way you can check the SEO score of a specific page and show it in your application.
+This package is your guidance to get a better SEO score on search engines.
+Laravel SEO scans your code and crawls the routes from your app.
+The package has 21 scans that will check on performance, configurations, use of meta tags and content quality.
+Easily configure which routes to scan, exclude or include specific checks or even add your own checks!
+Completing checks will further improve the SEO score and thus increase the chance of ranking higher at the search engines.

 - [Installation](#installation)
 - [Usage](#usage)